isomerpages/moe-sls/_teacher-user-guide/Assess/(C1) Add Feedback Assistant Mathematics.md

 	<li>When you are done, click <strong>Save</strong>.</li></ol>
 <p>
 </p><ol><u>Supporting Resources</u>:
 <li>We are currently using an external service to power FA-Math.
-To learn more about creating FA-Math questions and the different question types that are supported, click on the resource link <a href="https://help.algebrakit.com/">here</a>.</li>
+To learn more about creating FA-Math questions and the different question types that are supported, click on the resource link <a target="_blank" href="https://help.algebrakit.com/">here</a>.</li>
 <li>Alternatively, you may search #FA_Math in SLS Community Library for sample questions from our question bank which you can adapt for your own lessons.</li>
 </ol>